 Note: Breast Reconstruction is not everyone’s choice for many reasons.
 Check out breastfree.org for further info when contemplating decisions.

-Have you ever had a tattoo?
+Have you ever had a tattoo of any kind?

 How do you handle ”highly personal” medical questions or procedures?